-NVIDIA’s Jetson TX1 Developer Kit includes everything you need to get started developing on Jetson.
-Including the pre-mounted module, the Jetson TX1 Developer Kit (figure 4) contains a reference mini-ITX carrier board, 5MP MIPI CSI-2 camera module, two 2.4/5GHz antennas, an active heatsink & fan, an acrylic base plate, and a 19VDC power supply brick.
+The NVIDIA Jetson TX1 Developer Kit includes everything that you need to get started developing on Jetson.
+Including the premounted module, the Jetson TX1 Developer Kit (Figure 4) contains the following:

 Select researchers had the chance to review the Jetson TX1 Developer Kit in the lead-up to launch.
 MIT professor Dr. Sertac Karaman and his autonomous robotics lab worked hands-on with the new kit, upgrading their self-driving RACECAR from their previous Jetson TK1 setup.
-Figure 5 shows their autonomous vehicle in action.
+The following video shows their autonomous vehicle in action.

 gstreamer 1.6 extensions with hardware support for H.265, an improved

-nvgstcapture sample for testing the camera module, and integrated support for WiFi & Bluetooth.
+nvgstcapture sample for testing the camera module, and integrated support for WiFi and Bluetooth.

-L4T R23.1 includes support for full desktop OpenGL 4.5, allowing full-on Linux gaming/VR experience in addition to simulation.
+L4T R23.1 includes support for full desktop OpenGL 4.5, allowing full-on Linux gaming and VR experience in addition to simulation.
 OpenGL ES 3.1 is also provided.
-This release includes OpenCV4Tegra 220.127.116.11, enabling users to transparently utilize NEON SIMD extensions from the standard OpenCV interface.
-A video tutorial series on OpenCV is available through the Embedded Developer Zone.
+This release includes OpenCV4Tegra 22.214.171.124, enabling you to transparently use NEON SIMD extensions from the standard OpenCV interface.
+For more information, see posts about OpenCV.

 CUDA 7 and cuDNN/Caffe

-Jetpack 2.0 includes the CUDA Toolkit version 7.0, with 16-bit floating-point support (FP16).
-CUDA 7.0 unleashes Jetson TX1’s integrated Maxwell GPU.
+JetPack 2.0 includes the CUDA Toolkit version 7.0, with 16-bit floating-point support (FP16).
+CUDA 7.0 unleashes the Jetson TX1 integrated Maxwell GPU.
 Maxwell, with Compute Capability 5.3, supports Dynamic Parallelism and higher performance FP16.
-The many uses for Dynamic Parallelism in embedded applications include point cloud processing & tree partitioning, parallel path planning & cost estimation, particle filtering, RANSAC, solvers, and many others.
+The many uses for Dynamic Parallelism in embedded applications include point cloud processing and tree partitioning, parallel path planning and cost estimation, particle filtering, RANSAC, and solvers.

 One of the highlights of the Jetson software ecosystem is an incredible deep learning toolkit built on CUDA, providing Jetson with onboard inference and the ability to apply reasoning in the field.
-Included is NVIDIA’s cuDNN library, adopted by multiple deep learning frameworks including Caffe.
+Included is the NVIDIA cuDNN library, adopted by multiple deep learning frameworks including Caffe.

 Kespry Designs, a Silicon Valley industrial drone developer, is using deep learning on Jetson TX1 to provide inference on construction sites for asset tracking of equipment and materials.
 This takes the tiresome, human-intensive work out of looking after assets and on-site logistical planning.
-Due to the low SWaP and computational capability of Jetson TX1, Kespry plans to migrate processing onboard Unmanned Aerial Vehicles instead of offline in the datacenter, shortening response times for tasks like inspection and triage.
-See a short video about them in Figure 6.
+Due to the low SWaP and computational capability of Jetson TX1, Kespry plans to migrate processing onboard unmanned aerial vehicles instead of offline in the data center, shortening response times for tasks like inspection and triage.

-Jetson TX1 marks the first release of VisionWorks available to developers through Jetpack 2.0 and the Embedded Developer Zone.
+Jetson TX1 marks the first release of VisionWorks available to developers through JetPack 2.0 and the Embedded Developer Zone.
 Built on Khronos Group’s OpenVX standard for power-efficient vision processing, VisionWorks provides primitives and building blocks that are highly optimized for Tegra using tuned CUDA kernels.
-Figure 7 shows the results of benchmarks that we ran on Jetson TX1, profiling the differences between VisionWorks and OpenCV.
+Figure 5 shows the results of benchmarks that we ran on Jetson TX1, profiling the differences between VisionWorks and OpenCV.

-In addition to more than 50 filtering, warping, and image-enhancement primitives, VisionWorks also offers numerous higher-level building blocks as well, such as LK optical flow, stereo block-matching (SBM), Hough lines & circles, and Harris (Corner) feature-detection & tracking.
+In addition to more than 50 filtering, warping, and image-enhancement primitives, VisionWorks also offers numerous higher-level building blocks as well, such as LK optical flow, stereo block-matching (SBM), Hough lines and circles, and Harris (Corner) feature-detection and tracking.
 VisionWorks provides a full implementation of OpenVX 1.1.
-Developers can leverage VisionWorks to deploy camera-ready algorithms and vision pipelines, already tuned for Jetson.
+You can leverage VisionWorks to deploy camera-ready algorithms and vision pipelines, already tuned for Jetson.

 Get VisionWorks today on NVIDIA’s Embedded Developer Zone.

 The NVIDIA Jetson ecosystem is rich with tools and support for enabling your research and development of applications and products with Jetson TX1.
-In the larger scheme, NVIDIA software toolkits for accelerated computing, deep learning, computer vision, and graphics are portable from the datacenter to the workstation to embedded SoC (figure 8), allowing enterprise users to seamlessly scale and deploy their applications to devices in the field.
-Using Jetson, developers can leverage NVIDIA’s shared architecture and power-efficient technology to roll out high-performance embedded systems with ease and flexibility.
+In the larger scheme, NVIDIA software toolkits for accelerated computing, deep learning, computer vision, and graphics are portable from the data center to the workstation to embedded SoC (Figure 6), allowing enterprise users to seamlessly scale and deploy their applications to devices in the field.
+Using Jetson, you can leverage the NVIDIA shared architecture and power-efficient technology to roll out high-performance embedded systems with ease and flexibility.